 Academic Planning Tools

-• What it is: A live audit that shows every general education, university, college, and (for most programs) major requirement and labels each as Satisfied, In Progress, or Not Satisfied.
+• What it is: A live audit that shows every general education, university, college, and major requirement and labels each as Satisfied, In Progress, or Not Satisfied.

 • Where to find it: MyUCSC → Student CenterDegree Progress Report.